of visits: many

 Double Chocolate Croissant - Chocolate lover heaven.
 An upgraded chocolate croissant.
 Top fully covered with sunflower seeds with chocolate paste as glue.
 Inside filled with rich velvety chocolate ganache.
 Super flakey as plain croissant.
 I like the premium filling and topping usually only for twice-baked croissants while still having maximal flakiness like single-baked plain or regular chocolate.
 Best of both worlds.

-Panettone - An ultimate brioche luxuriously filled with pulpy dried fruits and topped with almond strudel.
+An ultimate brioche luxuriously filled with pulpy dried fruits and topped with almond strudel.
 It's festive and magnificent.
 I for a minute couldn't believe its whopping price tag of $45.
 Being enchanted after the first taste, I had to admit it's like no other brioche.
 It's magnificent.
 Is it worth the splurge?
 After researching how to make it, Yes.
 For a once a year holiday season treat, if you just want to enjoy without spending time and effort try and error plus spending probably more on ingredients and equipment and most likely not getting close to professional level like this one, a solid Yes.
 It's extremely airy inside from invert hanging after baking.
 Dried fruits are presoaked in some alcohol for maximal juiciness and flavor.
 Almond strudel top is sweet and crunchy.
 Every single nibble is an enjoyment.

 Honorable mentions

-Cardamom Twist - Croissant based dough shaped into rope and braided into disk.
-Flaky and crisp.
-In between braids is cardamom paste.
+For sweet version, it's the cardamom paste.
 I still don't know what cardamom is but I like cardamom flavored pastries.
 It's like chocolate without cocoa flavor cinnamon without spice flavor.
-The base is light and crispy.
 The paste is fragrant and mildly sweet.

 Chocolate Sourdough - Chocolatey small sourdough round filled with chocolate chunks.
 Compared with normal sourdough, crumb is on the smaller side, probably due to the addition of cocoa powder and the inclusion of chocolate chunks, both of which would inhibit gluten development.
 The crust is on the darker and chewier side.
 The color is probably from cocoa powder.
 The chew is probably due to the smaller loaf's higher crust to crumb ratio.
 Nonetheless, it doesn't affect the tangy sour signature notes of sourdough base.
 Combined with cocoa flavor, it's one-of-a-kind dessert bread.
 When served warm, chocolate chunks are semi-melting, making an almost spread on the bread.
 Fantastic.
 Alert for chocolate mustache.
 Yummy messiness.